-This page provides an overview of Google Cloud CDN cache invalidation.
+This page provides an overview of Cloud CDN cache invalidation.
 To learn how to invalidate cached content, read Invalidating Cached Content.

 What is cache invalidation?